 Step 1: Calculate How Many Calories You Need

-A lot of CrossFitters and other athletes follow something close to The Zone – 40% carbs, 30% fat and 30% protein.
-In his book, Dr. Sears lays out several trials that showed that this breakdown both improved performance in athletes and also caused many people to lean out.
+A lot of CrossFitters and other athletes follow something close to The Zone Diet: 40% carbs, 30% fat, and 30% protein.
+A former research scientist, Dr. Sears, first published this diet in his 1995 book, based on several research trials that showed improved athlete performance and body composition.

 Macros Based on Lean Mass

 Proponents of this approach feel that using your total body weight to calculate your macros isn’t as accurate as using your lean body mass (your mass minus your fat).
 This approach bases your necessary protein intake on that lean mass, and will vary between people as a result.
 You can find your lean mass with the InBody machine at the front desk.

 Macros Based on Body Type

 Each body type responds differently to macronutrients, so calculating based on body type can be a great way to find your macros.
 Keep in mind that most people don’t strictly adhere to one body type.
 You can read more on body type here.

 – Ectomorph: Ectomorphs are naturally thin with skinny limbs, a high tolerance for carbohydrates, and a fast metabolic rate.
 A good starting ratio is 25% protein, 55% carbs and 20% fat.